kitepro40/aws-labs/LAB_1_Lambda_Privesc_via_bad_NotAction/Readme.md

 See the answer in [Answers/Readme_Theory.md](Answers/Readme_Theory.md)

-We will explore this with a scenario where an attaker has obtained the credentials to a user `marketing-dave`. who is part of the PowerUsers-marketing-group.
+We will explore this with a scenario where an attacker has obtained the credentials to a user `marketing-dave`. who is part of the PowerUsers-marketing-group.
 We will demonstrate how the policy above can be abused to create a lambda function with a high-privileged role to elevate dave's own privileges.

-1. Using admin creds, Create the roles and policies to simulate discovered high-privilege
+1. Using admin creds, Create the roles and policies to simulate discovered high-privilege .

     ./setup.sh

-2. Explore your own AWS account to discover high-privileged roles that might be used in your account.
-   ./recon.sh

-3. Using dave's credentials, create the lambda function using the `discovered_role_with_iam_privs` role ./kingme.sh
+2. Using dave's credentials, create the lambda function using the `discovered_role_with_iam_privs` role.

+   ./kingme.sh

-4. Once you are king (IAM boss), you can give yourself S3 Full Access privileges.
+3. Once you are king (IAM boss), you can give yourself S3 Full Access privileges.
 Then you can list buckets.
 You will need to [change the bucket IAM policy](https://aws.amazon.com/blogs/security/how-to-restrict-amazon-s3-bucket-access-to-a-specific-iam-role/) to grant yourself access to the bucket.

 ## Part II: Fixing the Problem (WIP)